River Derwent, Yorkshire: Course and character of the Derwent catchment area

 At East Cottingwith the Derwent meanders across its flood plain still going south, and collects the waters of the Bielby Beck and the Pocklington Canal which form the major part of the catchment.

-This area is 199 km².
+This area is 199 km2 (77 sq miles).
 It is largely rural, having several scattered villages amongst open fields and common land in the Vale of York.
 Pocklington is the largest settlement.
 The area lies also on the undulating foothills of the Yorkshire Wolds.
 Pocklington Canal is 15.6 km long and joins the Derwent at East Cottingwith.
 In the southern part of the area the land is flat and low.
 On either side of the watercourse the land is rich and it is farmed as arable or permanent grassland.
 There are also hay meadows and pastures, known locally as Ings, which form part of the Lower Derwent Valley designated conservation sites.
 There are waste-water treatment sites at Pocklington, Bishop Wilton, Wilberfoss and Melbourne.